 HONORS FACULTY.
 Your professors will be handpicked from The Citadel's best teachers, noteworthy for their outstanding scholarly achievement, their openness and flexibility, and their demonstrated teaching skills.

 SPECIAL DIPLOMA SEAL AND TRANSCRIPT.
-A paragraph will be placed at the beginning of your official college transcript indicating that you have completed The Citadel's Honors Program and describing the requirements and philosophy of the program, so that potential employers and graduate/professional school admissions deans will know that you are one of the very best students at our college.
+A paragraph will be placed at the end of your official college transcript indicating that you have completed The Citadel's Honors Program and describing the requirements and philosophy of the program, so that potential employers and graduate/professional school admissions deans will know that you are one of the very best students at our college.
 Also, a distinctive seal will be attached to your Citadel diploma in recognition of this significant accomplishment.

 EMPHASIS ON LEADERSHIP.
 The Honors Program has a strong tradition of producing leaders for the Corps of Cadets.
-All up and down the chain of command, Honors Program students are in positions of responsibility in numbers far disproportionate to the small size of our program.
-Chances are good that the future Regimental Commander will be one of your classmates when you enter the Honors Program as a freshman--or maybe the Regimental Commander will be you.
+All up and down the chain of command, Honors Program students are in positions of responsibility in numbers disproportionate to the small size of our program.
+Perhaps the future Regimental Commander will be one of your classmates when you enter the Honors Program as a freshman--or maybe the Regimental Commander will be you.
 We will work with you to develop a style of leadership which works here at The Citadel and, we believe, beyond our gates as well.
 See the Honors Program's Hall of Regimental Commanders.